Network science: Biological network analysis

+Semantic network analysis

+Semantic network analysis is a sub-field of network analysis that focuses on the relationships between words and concepts in a network.
+Words are represented as nodes and their proximity or co-occurrences in the text are represented as edges.
+Semantic networks are therefore graphical representations of knowledge and are commonly used in neurolinguistics and natural language processing applications.
+Semantic network analysis is also used as a method to analyze large texts and identify the main themes and topics (e.g., of social media posts), to reveal biases (e.g., in news coverage), or even to map an entire research field.

 Link analysis

 Link analysis is a subset of network analysis, exploring associations between objects.
-An example may be examining the addresses of suspects and victims, the telephone numbers they have dialed and financial transactions that they have partaken in during a given timeframe, and the familial relationships between these subjects as a part of police investigation.
-Link analysis here provides the crucial relationships and associations between very many objects of different types that are not apparent from isolated pieces of information.
+An example may be examining the addresses of suspects and victims, the telephone numbers they have dialed, financial transactions they have partaken in during a given timeframe, and the familial relationships between these subjects as a part of the police investigation.
+Link analysis here provides the crucial relationships and associations between objects of different types that are not apparent from isolated pieces of information.
 Computer-assisted or fully automatic computer-based link analysis is increasingly employed by banks and insurance agencies in fraud detection, by telecommunication operators in telecommunication network analysis, by medical sector in epidemiology and pharmacology, in law enforcement investigations, by search engines for relevance rating (and conversely by the spammers for spamdexing and by business owners for search engine optimization), and everywhere else where relationships between many objects have to be analyzed.